graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 can exploit concurrency where different parts of the workflow are independent.

+Many parameters can safely be left to TBB to decide, in fact this can make your code more portable.
+During compile time and during runtime TBB tries to choose optimal parameters wherever no value has been chosen.
+These parameters include grain size and number of threads.
+Grain size is chosen to minimize the overhead of having too many separate chunks while preventing threads from taking more time than others in case of large grain sizese.
+The automatically chosen number of threads is always the number of hardware threads (i.e. number of logical processors) reported by the OS.

 ### Using TBB

 With most installations of TBB the only include file needed is